deankoch/UYRW_data/markdown/demo_rswat_docs.md

     able to remember (or guess) the particular abbreviation in use, or a substring of it
-  - many abbreviations aren’t really guessable for the unitiated (“SED\_DET”?)
+  - many abbreviations aren’t really guessable for the unitiated (“SED\_DET” is a… rainfall distribution code?)
-  - a short/generic variable name like ‘LONG’ can appear dozens of times in the document before you get to the definition you’re interested in
+  - a generic variable name like ‘LONG’ or ‘FLO’ can appear dozens of times in the document before you get to the definition you’re interested in
   - variable names are slightly different in SWAT+ versus SWAT2012 and the theory documentation was written for the latter